 Famous in newspapers

 Of course, this tale had a sequel.
-On the second day, the newspaper published an article about how a dozen drivers were caught on the phone while driving.
-The report in the newspaper is written in such a way that you almost think, “These drivers are bastards.
+On the second day, the paper published an article about how a dozen drivers were caught on the phone while driving.
+The report in the newspaper is written in such a way that you almost think, „These drivers are bastards.
 The punishment is certainly well deserved.”
 Even I would have thought it – “what idiots using the phone in the car right before the eyes of the police.”
 You can find the article here: http://bit.ly/2ntFQ1F.

 The newspaper reader has no way of knowing that the police were covertly watching and focusing on the busiest section where you cannot overtake even a child on a tricycle.
-Driver safety certainly did not increase, while traffic slowed down, and in turn actually hampered the English economy as many people undoubtedly arrived late for work.
+Driver safety certainly did not increase, while traffic slowed down, and in turn hampered the English economy as many people undoubtedly arrived late for work.
 Well, a few people had their day spoiled, like me.
 Newspapers, of course, did not hesitate to make the drivers out to be reckless fools while in reality they just got stuck in traffic just because of someone’s ‘wise’ decision to close lanes during rush hour.

-I have to admit that it makes me really sad.
-Although the fine sucks, it’s worse when one looks at it as a whole.
+I have to admit that it makes me sad.
+Although the penalty sucks, it’s worse when one looks at it as a whole.
 The government has found yet another way to wring more money from the taxpayers while adding more complexity to their lives; all of this under the pretext that they do so in the interest of the greater good.

 Indeed this has always been the way of things, regardless of the political regime.
 Lawmakers can always find new ways to grip their pliers around us and tighten them whenever they want.
 But sometimes it hurts enough to make me squeal and so I felt compelled to write this article.
-Yes, I can only make this painful squeak and I know that the result will not change anything.
-Yet I still secretly hold the utopian hope that once the squeak of each of us becomes a collective roar it will finally move humanity out of this unbalanced system.
+Yes, I can only make this painful squeak, and I know that the result will not change anything.
+I still secretly hold the utopian hope that once the squeak of each of us becomes a collective roar, it will finally move humanity out of this unbalanced system.